ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 # Update from v4.5.x to v4.6

-This update procedure applies if you are using a v4.5 installation.
+This update procedure applies if you're using a v4.5 installation.

 ## Update from v4.5.x to v4.5.latest